More care not necessarily better care, study says

 Quality improvement professionals, she notes, "say every system is designed to get the results it gets; but the way Medicare is designed is in reverse.
 It encourages you to do more stuff; they won't pay for diabetic counseling, but they pay really well for amputations."

-Meanwhile, she says, hospital quality managers should study the models used in places such as Oregon, "which has very consciously tried to manage end-of-life care."
+Meanwhile, she says, hospital quality managers should study the models used in places like Oregon, "which has very consciously tried to manage end-of-life care."

 But it doesn't have to be a statewide effort, she continues.
 Quality managers might consider models such as Salt Lake City's Intermountain Health Care, the Mayo Clinic in Rochester, MN, or the Danville, PA-based Geisinger Health System.
 "They've really thought about where to put their resources and what the best model is," McAndrew observes.
 "They've thought about how to do it better — which is also less expensive and closer to what people say they want."